racket/rhombus/design/class/class.md

 Currently, an unimplemented method has no signature.
 More generally, there's no support for checking that a method override has a signature that is compatible with the implementation that it replaces.
+Along those lines, static information about the result of a method is not propagated to a method-call site (even for a final method or final class, currently).

 Expansion order in the body of a `class` form limits the places where the class being defined can be referenced.
 For example, this works: